TGAC/COPO-documentation/advanced/project-local-setup-index.rst

    CTRL + Q
    exit

-The commands above can be accessed in the :download:`3_db_setup.sh script <https://raw.githubusercontent.com/TGAC/COPO/development/setup_scripts/3_db_setup.sh>`.
+The commands above can be accessed in the :download:`postgresqlDB_setup.sh script <https://raw.githubusercontent.com/TGAC/COPO/development/setup_scripts/postgresqlDB_setup.sh>`.
 This file is located in the **set_up_scripts** directory of the COPO project root directory.

 .. raw:: html